Medical Readiness Command, Europe leadership visits U.S. Army facilities forward stationed in Poland

-The command leadership team from Medical Readiness Command, Europe travelled to Poland Feb.
+POZNAN, POLAND – The command leadership team from Medical Readiness Command, Europe travelled to Poland Feb.
 21-23 where they toured U.S. Army and host-nation medical facilities, received briefings by U.S. Army and Polish military medical officials, and had the opportunity to meet and talk with U.S. Army medical Soldiers assigned to military treatment facilities.

-(Photo by 1LT Ian Parker)
+Brig.
+Gen. Roger Giraud, commander of Medical Readiness Command, Europe, and command surgeon for U.S. Army Europe and Africa, along with Command Sgt.
+Maj.
+Jesus Gonzalez, spent several days travelling around Poland to better synchronize and integrate medical efforts between the U.S. and Polish military.

+“It was a real privilege and honor to meet and talk to our Soldiers and their leaders who are serving our Nation so proudly, so far away from home,” said Giraud.
+“This visit not only allowed us to gain a better understanding about the existing Army Health System in Poland, but it paved the way for future key leader engagements involving the U.S. Army Garrison Poland leadership and the Polish military.”

 |Date Taken: